Along the Danube - Passau to Vienna

 Local Travel

 To travel directly to Passau from the airport by public transportation, you first must take a shuttle bus to Freising train station.
 Cost is approximately €3.
 From here you take a train to Passau.
 Train ride is approximately 2½ hr. depending on connections and costs €30 - €45 depending on type of train.
 You could also utilize a transfer service such as SMS Airport Shuttle.
-For those traveling on the Theodor Körner, see pricing for transfers that we can request for you.
+On some boats, transfers can be booked.
+Please see pricing.
 Passau has 3 different docking locations and we will inform you of exact ship location in Passau in your final travel information.

 Climate